-In 1993, Australia's largest city, Sydney, was awarded the 2000

-SYDNEY LOGO

-TM ©

-Olympic Games, dubbed the Millennium Games.
-More than 10,000 competitors took part and over 46,000 volunteers helped to make these Games a
+SYDNEY LOGO In 1993, Australia's largest city, Sydney, was awarded the 2000 Olympic Games, dubbed the Millennium Games.
+More than 10,000 competitors took part and over 46,000 volunteers helped to make these Games a great success. disputed gold.

-American gymnast Paul Hamm retained a disputed gold.

-year cycle of Winter

-Games began.